sebagallardo/pokemon-cookunity-be/README.md

   - `localhost:5050`
   - credentials: `nestjs@localhost.com / nestjs`

-# Used Technologies
-- NestJS
-- TypeORM
-- PostgreSQL
-- Docker
-- Swagger
-- JWT Authentication

 # Future improvements
-- Add more validations to the entities.
-- Password hashing.
 - Testing
 - Filtering & Pagination
-- DB Seeding & Migrations
+- DB Seeding & Migrations.
+(I created a bulk create endpoint for now)
+- Improve error handling.
+- Password hashing.
+- Add more validations to the entities.
 - Improve Swagger documentation
 - I decided to only give one weakness and resistance to the cards to simplify the solution, so one improvement could be implement the possibility to add more than one.
 - Pokemon Types could be validated to ensure they're part of the Pokemon world.
+- Get more information from the Pokemon API to enrich the cards.
+Right now it's grabbing only the image.

 ## License